Matt Duffy Player Props: Royals vs. Twins

 Matt Duffy At The Plate

-- Duffy has six doubles, a home run and seven walks while batting .264.
+- Duffy is hitting .264 with six doubles, a home run and eight walks.

-- Duffy has picked up a hit in 27 of 50 games this season, with multiple hits three times.
+- In 54.9% of his 51 games this season, Duffy has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in one of 50 games, and in 0.8% of his plate appearances.
+- He has homered in one of 51 games, and in 0.7% of his plate appearances.

-- Duffy has driven in a run in seven games this year (14.0%), including one multiple-RBI game.
+- In seven games this year, Duffy has picked up an RBI, with more than one RBI once.

-- He has scored at least once 10 times this year (20.0%), including one multi-run game.
+- He has scored at least one run 10 times this year (19.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.